shkuznetsov/gulp-minify-inline/README.md

 ### Options

-Use `options.js` to pass parameters to UglifyJS2 (for documetation refer to [the project homepage](https://github.com/mishoo/UglifyJS2)) or set it to `false` to disable JS transformation.
+Use `options.js` to pass parameters to UglifyJS2 (for documetation refer to [the project homepage](https://github.com/mishoo/UglifyJS2)) or set it to `false` to disable JS uglification.

-Use `options.css` to pass parameters to clean-css (for documetation refer to [the project homepage](https://github.com/jakubpawlowicz/clean-css)) or set it to `false` to disable CSS transformation.
+Use `options.css` to pass parameters to clean-css (for documetation refer to [the project homepage](https://github.com/jakubpawlowicz/clean-css)) or set it to `false` to disable CSS minification.

 ## LICENSE